 In fact, Johns Hopkins Medical school – one of the most respected institutions in America – was founded in 1898 by one such endowment.

 By 1880, over 2000 female doctors were qualified to practice medicine in America.
 Within two decades, more than 7000 women held the distinction.

 Progress in Gender Equality

 By 1949, only 5.5% of medical school entrants were female, and they faced an uphill battle against sexual harassment and gender discrimination.
-While the signing of the 1963 Equal Pay Act by President John F. Kennedy, was an enormous stepping stone towards making employers pay their male and female employees the same wage for the same work, it didn’t offer necessary protection for women seeking to attend medical school.
+Though the signing of the 1963 Equal Pay Act (by President John F. Kennedy) was an enormous stepping stone towards making employers pay their male and female employees the same wage for the same work, it didn’t offer protection for women seeking to attend medical school.

 In 1972, Title IX of the Education Amendments was passed, effectively outlawing sex discrimination for federal education programs.
-Progress was seen quickly, and since 1970, the amount of women holding college degrees has tripled, with their earnings rising as well.
+Progress came quickly and, since 1970, the amount of women holding college degrees has tripled, with their earnings rising as well.

 In 1979, full-time female workers earned a mere 62% of what men took home.
 As of 2016, that figure has risen to an average of about 79%.
 So while this number is certainly increasing, there’s still a lot to be done in terms of general inequality.

 Differences in State Implementation

 Even though most states have implemented laws banning gender discrimination, the gender pay gap varies dramatically.
 Washington, D.C.’s female workers earn 10.4% less than men, the smallest pay gap in the United States.
 Following close behind are New York and Delaware, with a wage gap of 11% each.

 In Louisiana in 2014, however, the gender gap was more than triple Washington D.C.’s average, with women paid 35% less than their male equivalents!
 It’s clear that while equal pay has been ordered by the federal government, there is still a long way to go to close the gender wage gap.